S2-group/msr4sa-systematic-mapping-study-rep-pkg/README.md

 # MSR Approaches for Software Architecture – a Systematic Mapping Study

-This is the replication package of the systematic literature review submited to the IST journal (**under review**).
-The reposiroty contains all the material required for replicating the study, including: a complete list of papers, and all the data analysis phases.
+This is the replication package of the systematic literature review submitted to the IST journal (**under review**).
+The repository contains all the material required for replicating the study, including a complete list of papers, and all the data analysis phases.

 It has been designed, performed, and reported by the following researchers: